sxyu/volrend/README.md

 - libpng-dev (only for writing image in headless mode and saving screenshot)

 #### Optional
-- CUDA Toolkit, I use 11.0
+- CUDA Toolkit, I tried on both 11.0 and 10.2
     - Pass `-DVOLREND_USE_CUDA=OFF` to disable it.

 ## Run